 This bird, was not keen to be photographed, so avoided the camera. 🙂 .

 After 4 km inside the sanctuary, suddenly the whole atmosphere is filled with the chirping of birds.
 Its the biggest colony of birds inside.
 Here are some interesting shots from an amatuer’s camera.

 The colony was full of families.
 It was wonderful to see birds’ parents caring for their little ones.
 It was the great nesting area, which was the most happenig place of the Koeldev park.

 A family of migratory cranes, enjoying the morning sunshine!

 This naughty parrot was upto some serious mischief.

 This place was a hunting ground for the kings and their guests.
-Later on, Britishers also used for hunting.
+Later on, Britishers also used it for hunting.
 The plaque below has records of the king’s and British hunting expeditions.
 Now, it has become safe heaven for birds and herbivorous animals like Jackal, Neelgaye and other harmless animals.